|Title:||Head Men's Basketball Coach|

 In 2007-08, guard Tristan Blackwood earned his second straight NEC Defensive Player of the Year award and was named to the All-NEC First Team.
 Also, a Blue Devil was named the NEC Rookie of the Year for the first time in program history.
 Guard Shemik Thompson earned the honor and was joined on the NEC All-Rookie Team by Horton.
 In 2011-12 freshman guard Kyle Vinales became the second Blue Devil to earn the league Rookie of the Year honor.
 He averaged 17.9 points per game in his first season, and also became the first freshman in school history to score more than 500 points in a single season (520).

-Eight seasons ago Central Connecticut posted one of the most memorable years in program history, recording a 16-2 regular season Northeast Conference record while winning its third NEC title since 2000.
+Nine seasons ago Central Connecticut posted one of the most memorable years in program history, recording a 16-2 regular season Northeast Conference record while winning its third NEC title since 2000.
 The team advanced to the NCAA Tournament for the third time in its Division I history.

 Following the 2006-07 year, Dickenman was named NEC Coach of the Year for the fourth time, and the Blue Devils made history with their postseason awards.
 Seniors Javier Mojica and Obie Nwadike as well as Blackwood, a junior at the time, became the first three teammates in NEC history to all make the postseason First Team.
 Mojica became the fourth player under Dickenman to be named the NEC Player of the Year, and Blackwood became the second to earn NEC Defensive Player of the Year honors.
 A year later he won the award for the second time.